fitting background music

 - Massive library of mapsets to pick from

-- Official and unofficial competitive and collaborative events are held constantly; an overall thriving community
+- Official and unofficial competitive and collaborative events are held constantly; a large and active community

 - Great UI